potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 $$\text{functional programming} ⇏ \text{precise types}.$$

-I will argue that FP indeed follows from precise typing in the following sections.
 In the following sections, I will try to show how each of the signature FP features serves to make types more precise.

 ## Algebraic Data Types